 Summary of Services

-Our normal pattern of services, to which you are very welcome, are:
+In 'normal' times our normal pattern of services, to which you are very welcome, are:

 1st Sunday 11 am Holy Communion